-Standard Counseling Psychology Training Agreement: Doctoral Practicum
+Standard Counseling Psychology Training Agreement: Doctoral Practicum [Please note: Training agreement may vary by site]

 This Agreement is by and between Lehigh University (the "University"), a non-profit institution of higher education, located at 27 Memorial Drive W., Bethlehem, PA 18015, and the AGENCY NAME HERE ("Agency"), a DESCRIPTION OF AGENCY HERE, located at AGENCY ADDRESS HERE.
 The University and the Agency may hereinafter be collectively referred to as the "Parties" and each individually as a "Party".